Announcing the Spring 2020 Creation Fund Awards

 Amm(i)gone, an adaptation of Sophocles’ Antigone, is an apology to and from a mother.
 Creator and performer Adil Mansoor explores queerness and kinship using this canonical text, teachings from the Quran, and audio conversations between him and his mother.
 The performance is Mansoor’s live attempt to reconcile his conflicting experience as a theater artist, queer educator, and momma’s boy that will resonate with anyone who has loved someone with resoundingly different beliefs.

-Co-commissioners: On the Boards (Seattle, WA), Pacific Islander Ethnic Art Museum (Long Beach, CA), and Dancing Earth Indigenous Dance Creations (Ogaa Po Ogeh/Santa Fe, NM and Yelamu/San Francisco, CA)
+Co-commissioners: On the Boards (Seattle, WA) and Pacific Islander Ethnic Art Museum (Long Beach, CA)

 MALI‘E‘ is a cultural resurgence project engaging performance research as a methodology to explore Indigenous worldviews and empower Matao communities to embody liberation with ancestral knowing.
 The project draws from the traditional Matao practice of embodied, improvisatory, collective chanting in which oral history and prophecy converge.
 Through a series of interwoven performance research projects, participants will collectively innovate a culturally specific auto-ethnochoreographic technique for developing community ceremonies for personal and collective healing, and re-k/new inafa’maolek—harmony and unity with Creation.